genesofeve/projectR/README.md

-### projectoR an R Package for creating projection matrixes from gene weights extracted from high dimensional genomic analysis
+### projectR an R Package for creating projection matrixes from gene weights extracted from high dimensional genomic analysis